alberreman/Distributed-Collaborative-Entity/conditions of collaborative projects.md

+<b> An aspirational document // A proposed set of values for collaborative partnerships. </b>

 The success of every company is a collaborative effort enabled by overlapping, cooperating, and competitive communities of stakeholders.
 Blockchains is therefore committed to serving these communities in all our products, services,